Operator Services for ILECs - V4.0

 “Call Branding" means announcing CenturyLink's name, a generic name, or a customized name on the front end and back end of Operator Service calls, where technically feasible.
 You have the option of choosing what type of branding announcement you wish to have recorded and played for your end-users placing calls to CenturyLink Operator Services.

-Front End Call Branding announces CenturyLink’s Name, Generic Call Branding, Customized Call Branding, or Promotional Customized Branding at the beginning of the call.
+Front End Call Branding announces CenturyLink’s Name, Generic Call Branding and Customized Call Branding.

 Four types of Operator Services Call Branding are available.
-Calls may be branded with CenturyLink's Name, Generic Call Branding, Customized Call Branding, or Promotional Customized Branding as follows:
+Calls may be branded with CenturyLink's Name, Generic Call Branding and Customized Call Branding:

 - CenturyLink Branding - announces CenturyLink's name

-- Generic Call Branding - announces no name (e.g., Thank you for using your local service provider)
+- Generic Call Branding - announces no name (e.g., Thank you for using your local telephone company)